CarbonCollins/openraildata-common-nodejs/docs/api.md

 ## uid : <code>String</code>
 a unique identifier for a train.
-Each train will have its own uid which can be used to identify it on most data from the openraildata servers e.g. getting a schedule for a train.
+Each train will have its own uid which can be used to identify it on most data from the open rail data servers e.g. getting a schedule for a train.

 **Kind**: global typedef